The global skills and competency framework for the digital world

 Assists with defining configurations for networks and network components under routine supervision.

-Assists in documenting network configurations and producing detailed network specifications under guidance.
+Assists in documenting network configurations and producing detailed network specifications under guidance, incorporating relevant security aspects.

 Network design: Level 3